-Method: Data on waste is collected from a number of internal and external sources.
+Method: Data on waste is collected from a number of internal (this includes the Warpit reuse scheme, a nitrile gloves recycling scheme, a polystyrene box reuse scheme - this data is still provided by external contractors) and external sources.
 Each year, contractors and suppliers are contacted to request data on waste collected from the University, divided by end destination/treatment method.
 Figures are collected for construction waste and for operational waste.
-For construction waste, only 'major' projects (those classed as 'Major' under the University system of governance6) are included in the reporting.
+For construction waste, only 'major' projects (those classed as 'Major' under the University system of governance11) are included in the reporting.